sguzmanm/academical-reborn/README.md

 ## Tecnologies used

-This proyect was developed using the MERN stack.
+This project was developed using the MERN stack.

 - **Mongo DB**: MongoDB was used as a NOSQL database.
 Here users,schedules and events are stored.
 - **Express**: A fast, minimalistic and flexible framework for Node.js, it allows route handling in an easy way. https://expressjs.com/es/